-Pratt offers undergraduate students two main types of scholarships: a generous program of merit-based scholarships and restricted and endowed scholarships, as well as a variety of other special scholarships listed below under Additional Scholarships.
+Pratt offers undergraduate students various types of scholarships: a generous program of merit-based scholarships and restricted and endowed scholarships, as well as a variety of other special scholarships listed below under Additional Scholarships.
 In addition, need-based grants (gift) are added to the package to make the cost of attendance more affordable for more families.

 Presidential Merit-Based Scholarships

-The Presidential Merit-based scholarships are awarded upon acceptance by the admissions office according to a carefully developed program based on the major, the GPA, test scores (freshmen only), and portfolio if required.
-Architecture merit-based scholarships are awarded based on SAT/ACT test scores (freshmen only) and high school GPA.
+The Presidential Merit-based scholarships are awarded upon acceptance by the admissions office according to a carefully developed program.
 Transfer scholarships are based on portfolio and college GPA.
 All college transcripts are included in the calculation.
 Undergraduate students must maintain a 2.5 GPA to renew their scholarships each year.
 No separate scholarship application is required for consideration.

 CHECK OUR NET PRICE CALCULATOR : Receive an estimate of your merit-based scholarship and need-based aid using our easy calculator!